+The story of civilization is very much made of stories of its cities.
+Jericho Turkey, considered to be one of the earliest organized settlement of humans, dates back to 8000 B.C..
+From ancient Egypt, China and Mesopotamia to the Mediterranean world of Greece and Rome to the Mayan and the Aztecan, people are drawn to live together.
+Jericho Turkey, considered to be one of the earliest organized settlement of humans, dates back to 8000 B.C..
+From ancient Egypt, China and Mesopotamia to the Mediterranean world of Greece and Rome to the Mayan and the Aztecan, people are drawn to come together.
 The story of civilization has been the story of its cities.
-Jericho Turkey, considered to be the first organized settlement of humans, dates back to 8000 B.C..
-From ancient Egypt, China and Mesopotamia to the Mediterranean world of Greece and Rome to the Mayan and the Aztecan, people are drawn to come together.
-Today's rapidly growing metropolises are considered to hold the highest forms of social organization, yet in their complexity and constant movement, they also hold civilization’s failings.
+Rapidly growing metropolises evolve into the highest forms of human social organization, yet in their complexity and constant movement, they also hold civilization’s constant failings.
 People of all backgrounds and income levels live, work, learn and play in cities, towns and villages.
 Cities consist of streets, parks, rivers and lakes, people, places and things!
-Cities are in constant motion and often constant change, always building and rebuilding.
-Our cities shape the way we live in a very profound way.
+Cities are in constant motion, always building and rebuilding.
+Our cities shape the way we live in very profound ways.

 A city is a place where people go and live, learn, work and play…..visit and grow up……hope and dream!

-Each of us was born, grew up and now live in a place.
-This exercise is intended to communicate the ‘sense of place’ where each of you came from.
+Each of us is born, grows up and now lives in a place.
 From pictures, memories and your imagination, make a drawing comprising ideas about where you originated and/or grew up.
 This ‘urban self-portrait’ will communicate location, character, and imagery of where you came from.

-Include a location map, block layout, house facade and any essential views that will visually portray the place in which you are living.
-If possible, locate important buildings in your neighborhood such as the school, church, library, grocery store, playground, park, etc. Make a copy of your drawing and paste it in your journal.
+Include a location map, block layout, important buildings in plan form and any essential views that visually portray the place in which you are living.
+Locate important buildings in your neighborhood such as the school, church, library, grocery store, playground, park, etc. Make a copy of your drawing and paste it in your journal.

 Cities are constantly changing, building, tearing down and rebuilding what exists.
 You will dissect your city by drawing 10 different systems that come together to create the places where people work, live , play and learn.
 You will use maps to find the systems and can interview people in your city government to find out more about what your city has to offer.
 Begin this exercise with a map of your city.
 You can use Google Earth, Google Maps or Mapquest to deliver an aerial view.
 You can do all of the maps yourself or get 10 people in your class to help you.
 You will need tracing paper and colored pencils and access to information about your city.